kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

     - When a situation triggers the old limiting belief, think of the empowering belief instead, and let it guide your behavior.
     - You can also use of quotes and visualisation to help you disrupt your "limiting belief" and utilise your "empowering belief".

-If creating an empowering belief seems too challenging, you can work on just questioning your limiting beliefs using the following questioning techniques suggested by [the Open Universy](https://www.open.edu/openlearn/health-sports-psychology/psychology/reframing-self-limiting-beliefs):
+If creating an empowering belief seems too challenging, you can work on just questioning your limiting beliefs and trying to push through tem using the following techniques suggested by [the Open Universy](https://www.open.edu/openlearn/health-sports-psychology/psychology/reframing-self-limiting-beliefs):

 <aside>